dcaribou/transfermarkt-scraper/README.md

 conda env create -f environment.yml conda activate transfermarkt-scraper
 ```
-> :information_source: On Apple silicon chips fallback rosetta to avoid well-known [pyopenssl issues](https://github.com/pyca/pyopenssl/issues/873) `CONDA_SUBDIR=osx-64 conda env create -f environment.yml`
+> :information_source: On Apple silicon chips fallback to rosetta to avoid well-known [pyopenssl issues](https://github.com/pyca/pyopenssl/issues/873) by creating your conda environment as `CONDA_SUBDIR=osx-64 conda env create -f environment.yml`

 ## run
-> :warning: When using this scraper please identify your project accordingly by using a custom user agent.
-You can pass the user agent string using the `USER_AGENT` scrapy setting.
+> :warning: When using this scraper please identify your project accordingly by passing the user agent string using the `USER_AGENT` scrapy setting.
 For example, `scrapy crawl players -s USER_AGENT=<your user agent> `

 ```console
 # discover confederantions and competitions on separate invokations